“To be trusted is a greater compliment than being loved.” —George MacDonald

 - Karuizawa is located between Mount Asama and Mount Myōgi, deep in the Nagano prefecture.
 From orbit, Karuizawa looks about as densely built as most suburban areas in North America, but at street level, there are plenty of open fields: Tamate lives in a more rural area near Karuizawa, and here, the girls take a walk in the countryside.
 The brilliant blue sky here suggests a day that’s quickly warming up; with an average high of 24°C in July, the area has a humid continental climate, the same as Calgary.

-- Roadside fruit and vegetable stands are commonplace in Japan compared to the likes of North America.
+- Roadside fruit and vegetable stands are commonplace in Japan compared to the likes of Southern Alberta.
 Tamate introduces the girls to some of the freshest tomatoes they’d seen all day, and Hana later struggles to eat one, worrying that its juices will stain her shirt.
 The trick to eating tomatoes whole would be to take measured bites and suck the juices up as one goes.
 Back during my trip to Japan last year, I had freshly-picked strawberries from a roadside vendor near Ena in the Gifu prefecture.
 Free of any pesticides and already washed, they tasted very refreshing on a morning that was rapidly warming up.

 - There’s definitely an appeal about fresh fruits and vegetables in the summer: corn on the cob and watermelon are regarded as staples for long, hot days.
 I’ve omitted the part of Slow Start where the girls enjoy Tamate’s cooking and their subsequent donning of Yukata, during which Tamate discusses her friends’s character with her grandparents.